jcoupon/venice/README.md

     -seed  N                 random seed
     -npart N                 number of random objects
-    -cd                      multiply npart by the mask area (for constant density) -h, --help               this message
+    -cd                      multiply npart by the mask area (for constant density) -flagName NAME           name of the flag colum for fits files. default: flag -h, --help               this message
 ```